+86 1510-529-7925 [email protected]

 A 43-second exposure, testing out the Kase night-light filter that arrived the same day as the cable.

-I had some filters arrive the same day as the Cuely Mc-DC2 shutter release cable so I took the cheap shutter release cable with me that afternoon to test.
-The cable did the job of triggering the shutter on the Nikon Z6 and holding the shutter open for a bulb shot, but the cable really doesn’t give you a lot of confidence that it will last very long.
-I used that one day and I have put it away now as the following day the Nikon Mc-DC2 shutter release cable arrived.
+I had some filters arrive the same day as the Cuely MC-DC2 shutter release cable, so I took the cheap shutter release cable with me that afternoon to test.
+The cable did the job of triggering the shutter on the Nikon Z6 and holding the shutter open for a bulb shot, but it really doesn’t give you a lot of confidence that it will last very long.
+I used it that one day, and I have put it away now, as the following day, the Nikon MC-DC2 shutter release cable arrived.

 DSC_4844-Edit-1024x681 Don't buy Nikon third party accessories